 It should also be noted that certain forms of protein have a higher risk profile than others.
 For example, eating high levels of processed meats is associated with a number of serious health conditions including cancer.

-You should also think about your daily habits and routine.
+Also think about your daily habits and routine.
 For some people, it makes more sense to consume more protein in the morning.
 Others may prefer to have a high-protein meal later in the day after work or school.
 Creating a meal plan – even if it is informal and flexible – may help you better track the amount of dietary protein you're consuming.

 Finally, consider using supplements such as protein powder derived from whey and other healthy protein sources.
 Whey protein powder products make it easy to portion out exact amounts of protein, giving you a higher degree of control over the number of grams you eat each day.